andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 ![Ruby LSP startup](/assets/images/zed-ruby-lsp-startup.png)

-If there are multiple language servers running, then you'll need to first select `ruby-lsp` from the menu at the top-left.
+If there are multiple language servers running, then you'll need to first select the `ruby-lsp` log from the menu at the top left.

 If ever it seems that Ruby LSP is not running, this is the first place to check for errors.